mmeysenburg/ccla-class-modules/_posts/2023-10-15-bucket-sort.md

 ![Bucket Sort diagram](https://i.imgur.com/7kLfq3T.png)

-Once the values have been distributed, we use an efficient sorting algorithm to sort the values in each bucket.
+Once the values have been distributed, we use an efficient sorting algorithm (such as quicksort) to sort the values in each bucket.
 Then, we copy all of the values from bucket zero into the original array, followed by all the values from bucket one, then all the values from bucket two, and so on.

 The time complexity of bucket sort is O(n + k), where n is the size of the array, and k is the number of buckets.

-The code for this module has three files to get you started: `BucketSort.h`, `main.cpp`, and a Bash `makefile`.
+The code for this module has three files to get you started, in the `2-Assignment` directory: `BucketSort.h`, `main.cpp`, and a Bash `makefile`.
 Follow the `TODO` instructions in `BucketSort.h` to complete the bucket sort algorithm.
 Once you have successfully implemented the sort, assuming you are in a Bash environment, execute the program with a command like this:

 ```
 ./bucketSort 24